Court Allows Injured Baseball Player to Use Expert Witness Testimony About Future Prospects to Prove His Loss of Future Earnings

 Also important is a consideration of the comparative negligence laws in Arizona, which may be found at A.R.S. § 12-2501 et seq.
 In Arizona, a defendant will only be responsible for the amount of fault allocated to them.
 If there is more than one defendant, each holding a degree of fault, then each one will only be responsible for paying the percentage the jury assigns to them individually.
 If a plaintiff is found to be partially at fault, their award will be reduced by their own fault percentage.

 People who are injured in accidents caused by another person’s negligent or wrongful conduct often need the help of a personal injury lawyer.
-If you have been injured, call Cantor Crane at (602) 254-2701 or click on “Schedule a Free Consultation” to schedule your initial, free consultation today.
+If you have been injured, call Cantor Injury Lawyers at (602) 254-2701 or click on “Schedule a Free Consultation” to schedule your initial, free consultation today.

 Fill out the form below to recieve a free and confidential intial consultation.